 systemctl restart systemd-timesyncd.service systemctl status systemd-timesyncd.service

-You should see that the service is ‘running’ and is reporting that it is synching to one of the servers that you have specified.
-We need to check one more thing just to be completely sure things are working:
+You should see that the service is ‘running’ and is reporting that it is syncing to one of the servers that you have specified.
+We need to check one more thing just to be completely sure things are working.
+Go ahead and type

+timedatectl.
 This should show the correct time (haha) and should also state NTP synchronized: yes.
-If it does not, then you may have to run this command:
+If it does not, then type

 Configure nano (OPTIONAL)

 The last thing I like doing on my base-systems is to set up nano with some useful defaults.
 As you may have noticed, I like using nano for all my editing.
 I find vi too cumbersome and think that nano does a great job of balancing features and ease of use.
 Ultimately it’s up to you.
 I like setting nano to open multiple files at once, display line numbers, auto-match brackets and quotes, auto-indent and I map a few custom keystrokes.